mbarkhau/bumpver/README.md

 ### Rational

 PyCalVer is opinionated software.
-This keeps things simple, when the opintions match yours, but makes it useless for everybody else.
+This keeps things simple, when the opinion match yours, but makes it useless for everybody else.

-The less machine parsable semantics you put in your version string, the better.
-The ideal would be to only have a single
+The less semantics you put in your version string, the better.
-semantic: newer == better.
+The ideal would be to only have a single semantic: newer == better.

-Some projects depend recursively on hundreds of libraries, so compatability issues generated by your project can be a heavy burdon on thousands of users; users who learn of the existance of your library for the first time in the form of a stacktrace.
+Some projects depend recursively on hundreds of libraries, so compatibility issues generated by your project can be a heavy burden on thousands of users; users who learn of the existence of your library for the first time in the form of a stack-trace.
-PyCalVer is for projects that are comitted to and can maintain backward compatability.
+PyCalVer is for projects that are committed to and can maintain backward compatibility.
 Newer versions are always better, updates are always safe, an update won't break things, and if it does, the maintainer's hair is on fire and they will publish a new release containing a fix ASAP.